ampproject/amp.dev/content/learn/showcases/tencent.md

 $parent: /content/learn/showcases.html
 class: showcase post-detail
 site_url: https://globalnews.qq.com/
 headline: Tencent News is one of the largest news publishers in China, from Tencent Group.
 They rebuilt their international edition entirely with AMP, to serve global readers with a great user experience.
-The site is fast, interactive with many dynamic elements, and efficient to maintain performannce.
+The site is fast, interactive with many dynamic elements, and efficient to maintain performance.

 logo:
   src: "showcases/tencent.png"